What You Need to Know About Industrial Safety and Health Engineer

-Life As an Industrial Safety and Health Engineer: What Do They Do?
+A Day in the Life of an Industrial Safety and Health Engineer

 Skills Needed to be an Industrial Safety and Health Engineer

-Industrial Safety and Health Engineers state the following job skills are important in their day-to-day work.
+When polled, Industrial Safety and Health Engineers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.